-No shareholder of class A may hold, directly or indirectly, more than 20 per cent, 33 per cent or 50 per cent of the Shares unless he has obtained prior approval from the General Meeting of Shareholders.
-Such limit will be calculated by taking into account the Shares of all classes held by a shareholder of Shares.
+No shareholder of class A may, directly or indirectly, hold or acquire by any means more than 20 per cent, 33 per cent or 50 per cent of the Shares unless he has obtained prior approval from the General Meeting of Shareholders.
+Such limit will be calculated by taking into account the Shares of all classes held by a shareholder of class A Shares.
 It will not apply to the shareholders issuing fiduciary certificates in agreement with SES.